CORE-GATECH-GROUP/serpent-tools/docs/examples/ResultsReader.rst

 Plotting universes
 ------------------

-|homogUniv|  objects can plot group constants using their
+|HomogUniv|  objects can plot group constants using their
 :meth:`~serpentTools.objects.HomogUniv.plot`
 method.
 This method has a range of formatting options, with defaults corresponding to plotting macroscopic cross sections.
 This is manifested